 - Providing two workshops and/or webinars with experts to educate CAHs on financial and operational evidence-based practices

-- Conduct a financial and operational in-depth assessment and action plan with the use of a subcontractor
+- Conducting a financial and operational in-depth assessment and action plan with the use of a subcontractor

-The Ohio Flex Program is engaged in population health management and emergency medical services (EMS) integration through the following activities:
+The Ohio Flex Program is engaged in population health management and EMS integration through the following activities:

 Please provide information about network activities in your state to support Flex Program activities.

-The Ohio Flex Program created the Flex QI Network in 2004, and it has grown and maintained momentum and continued participation.
-The Flex QI Network focuses on quality, financial and operational improvement through training and technical assistance.
-There are over 55 participants, including Chief Executive Officers (CEOs), Chief Financial Officers (CFOs), directors of nursing and other quality staff from all 33 CAHs.
+The Ohio Flex Program created the Flex QI Network in 2004, which has grown and maintained momentum and continued participation.
+The Flex QI Network focuses on quality, financial, and operational improvement through training and technical assistance.
+There are over 55 participants, including chief executive officers (CEOs), chief financial officers (CFOs), directors of nursing, and other quality staff from all 33 CAHs.

 |Type of Organization||State Government|